leandronascimento/docker-lumen/README.md

 * We using the [Makefile](https://www.gnu.org/software/make/manual/make.html) to automate the steps

-This command will install hyperf/hyperf-skeleton project via Composer, you will need to answer some Hyperf questions and after that the packages will be installed
+This command will install Lumen project via Composer

 ```
 make create-project